itzbhav/Blood-Group-Classification/README.md

 🧬 Blood Group Detection Using Fingerprint
+About the Project
-This project aims to predict a person's blood group using fingerprint images through deep learning models.
-Instead of traditional blood tests, this approach offers a non-invasive and fast method by analyzing fingerprint patterns.
-It is designed for potential use in medical emergencies, forensic investigations, and identity verification.
+This project focuses on predicting a person's blood group from their fingerprint image using deep learning techniques.
+It offers a non-invasive, quick, and innovative method compared to traditional blood tests, with potential applications in healthcare, forensics, and identity verification.

-Models Used:
+🧠 Models Used

-AlexNet (implemented in alexnet.py)
+AlexNet (alexnet.py)

-LeNet (implemented in lenet.py)
+LeNet (lenet.py)

-MobileNetV2 (implemented in mobilevnet.py)
+MobileNetV2 (mobilevnet.py)

-ResNet (implemented in Resnet.ipynb)
+ResNet (Resnet.ipynb)

-Among these, ResNet achieved the best performance in terms of accuracy and reliability.
+Among these, ResNet demonstrated the best overall performance based on evaluation results.

+🚀 Highlights
+Fine-tuning with transfer learning

+Optimizers: Adam, SGD

+Learning rate scheduling and early stopping to avoid overfitting

+⭐ Feel free to explore the code and contribute!